7 Grim Realities Your 2nd Offense OWI in Wisconsin Makes You Face

 - Loss of your job if you have a commercial driver’s license or pilot’s license

-- Thousands more dollars on higher auto insurance premiums
+- Thousands of more dollars on higher auto insurance premiums

 - Higher life insurance rates